saQult/koolchanger/README.md

 ## ToDo
 A lot of stuff actually 😅
 - **CLEANUP CODE**
-- Custom skins support
-- cslol manager integration
 - Fix A LOT of bugs
-- Auto update all skins and champions repo
+- Party mode with custom skins
 - Fix elementalist lux forms previews
+- Add more info to custom skins (image, author links etc)

 ---

 ## 🙏 Special thanks
 - [cslolmanager tool](https://github.com/LeagueToolkit/cslol-manager/tree/master/cslol-tools) - main tool to apply skins
-- [All of dark seal's contributors](https://github.com/darkseal-org/lol-skins-developer) - all skins are from this repo
+- [All of dark seal's contributors](https://github.com/darkseal-org/lol-skins) - all skins are from this repo
 - [LCU api](https://github.com/bryanhitc/lcu-sharp) - used to parse lobby data

 ---